awlsring/terraform-provider-headscale/docs/data-sources/device_subnet_routes.md

 ### Optional

-- `status` (String) Filters the device list to elements whose status matches what is provided.
+- `status` (String) Filters the route list to elements whose status matches what is provided.
 Can be enabled or disabled.

 ### Read-Only